sensorario/go-design-patterns/behavioral/strategy/README.md

 ## Description

 The strategy pattern uses different algorithms to achieve some specific functionality.
 These algorithms are hidden behind an interface and, of course, they must be interchangeable.
 All algorithms achieve same functionality in a different way.

-For example, `io.Writer` interface defines a strategy ti write, and the funcionality is always the sam.
+For example, `io.Writer` interface defines a strategy ti write, and the functionality is always the same.

 ## Implementation

 Main feature of this pattern is that we can have different algorithms that uses same interface.
 In this example we'll print some content to a different output using different strategies:

  - FileStrategy
  - ConsoleStrategy